 - Store your data in Oracle Database Cloud Service (DBCS or Exadata CS)

-Secure your EBS Database on Oracle Database Cloud Service
+Secure your EBS Database on Oracle Cloud Database Management Service

 - Data is encrypted by default in the cloud (in transit and at rest)